Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Models

+For a higher economic and financial interpretation of the model, this study also calculates the factor importance for the MLP autoencoder abstracted factors and the correlation between the abstracted factors and the original factors.
+Mathematically, the permutation variable importance (VI) can be exhibit as:

-Variable importance is a technique commonly applied to ML, linear, and non-linear statistical models for verifying the impact of individual features.
-It gauges the level of increase or decrease in the forecasting errors when a feature’s value varies or is removed.
-The feature causes a large variation of forecasting error considered as important \citep{Breiman2001RandomForests}.
-The indicator is presented as a feature rank form for exhibiting the most important features to less important features.
-Equation~\eqref{eq:perm1_ch2} to Equation~\eqref{eq:perm3_ch2} exhibit the process of calculating the feature importance, where $L_{baseline}$ is baseline loss or original out-of-sample loss, $X$ is the original feature matrix, and $f(\cdot)$ is the model forms. $L_{perm(X_i)}$ is the loss that an individual feature $X_i$ is permutated.
-Then, the importance of $X_i$ is equal to the difference between the permutated loss and the baseline loss.
+where $L_{baseline}$ is baseline loss or original out-of-sample loss, $X$ is the original feature matrix, and $f(\cdot)$ is the model forms. $L_{perm(X_i)}$ is the loss that an individual feature $X_i$ is permutated.
+Then, the importance of $X_i$ is equal to the difference between the permutated loss and the baseline loss. \\

+This study uses the trend-following sign signal trading strategy as the market timing approach, and the transaction cost is configured as 50 base points via a traditional static transaction cost calculation method \citep{jegadeesh1993returns,lesmond2004illusory,grundy2001understanding}, and employs a 20 bps \citep{frazzini2018trading,novy2016taxonomy,Hou2020ReplicatingAnomalies} concerning turnover rate (shows in Equation ~\eqref{eq:TC_turnover}) as a robustness examination for exploring how transaction cost and turnover rate affect the backtesting performance of the models in this chapter.
+For measuring the backtesting performance, it follows the traditional asset pricing indicators, which are annualized returns, Sharpe ratio, Sortino ratio and maximum drawdown (MDD).
+Equation~\eqref{eq:ar_ch2} to Equation~\eqref{eq:mdd_ch2} presents the calculation of these indicators.

+where $n$ is the number of the observations, $E(r_p)$ is the expected portfolio return and $r_f$ represents the risk-free rate. $\sigma_p$ and $\sigma_d$ are the portfolio and portfolio downside standard deviation, respectively. $C_{\max}(t)$ is the highest value during time $t$, and $C(t)$ is the value at time $t$.
+For a better comparison of models that perform under the extreme market fluctuations caused by the COVID-19 pandemic, all results are displayed in three periods: Pre–COVID-19 Period (1911), COVID-19–Inclusive Period (2112) and Period Including COVID-19 and One-Year After (2212). \\

+The models in this chapter were implemented in Python (v3.8) using the PyTorch deep learning framework \citep{paszke2019pytorch}.
+Training was conducted on NVIDIA A40 and H100 GPUs provided by the Viking HPC cluster at the University of York.
+Unlike traditional central processors (CPUs) that handle tasks sequentially, GPUs are engineered for massive parallel computing, allowing the model to process thousands of financial signals and factor interactions simultaneously.
+This high-performance hardware was essential for research in this chapter since the `factor zoo' presents a high-dimensional nature in individual stock calculations.
+That would be computationally prohibitive, potentially requiring weeks of processing time, on standard office equipment.
+Leveraged by these specialized chips, the extensive iterative optimization process becomes feasible. \\